SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 ```

 Look inside the directory `./build/libs/` and there should be a single JAR file there.
-This is the PubSub+ Connector JAR and must be copied inside the Kafka distribution:
+This is the PubSub+ Connector JAR and **must be copied inside the Kafka distribution**:

 - if standard Apache Kafka, copy to `~/kafka_2.13-2.7.0/libs`
 - if Confluent platform, create a new directory `kafka-connect-solace` inside `~/confluent-6.1.0/share/java/` and copy it there

 Repeat the same procedure for the PubSub+ Sink Connector.

+### Option 2: Download the Latest Release (easier)

+If you want the latest release you can download a pre-compiled version.
+On the right side of the screen, click the "Releases" and download the latest ZIP or TAR file.
+Open the archive, and look in the `lib` directory.
+Copy the `pubsubplus-connector-kafka-[source|sink]-x.x.x.jar` file into the Kafka installation location as in the step above.